Kidney Cancer Treatment in Lake Charles, LA

 Kidney cancer is also known as renal cancer.
 The cancerous cells tend to begin in the tiny tubes of the kidney, which is diagnosed as renal cell carcinoma, hence the name “renal cancer”.
 Luckily, in most cases, kidney cancer is found before they spread.

 Kidney cancer is actually the 6th most common cancer in men, but women can get kidney cancer, too.
 About only 4% of cancer cases are diagnosed to be kidney cancer, however this tends to affect a specific demographic, so understanding risk factors is very important.

 Board-certified urologist, Dr. Siddiq and the staff at Advanced Urology are committed to providing the best-in-class urology care to patients in Southwest Louisiana and beyond.
 Dr. Siddiq will help determine if you are suffering from kidney cancer and discover the best treatment option for you.
-For more information, please contact our offices at (337) 480-7499 and request an appointment today!
+For more information, please contact our urology clinic in Lake Charles or Sulphur, LA at (337) 480-7499 and request an appointment today!

 It’s very unlikely that you’ll get kidney cancer if you don’t fall into a couple of these categories:

 Keep in mind, having these risk factors doesn’t mean that any of them cause kidney cancer on their own, they just increase the risk of it happening.
 However, if you can remove some of these risk factors, you can greatly reduce your chances of getting kidney cancer, such as losing weight, quitting smoking and reducing blood pressure.
 Those ones specifically also have a plethora of other health benefits.

 Note that these symptoms don’t necessarily mean you have kidney cancer, but if you are experiencing any of these symptoms and also fit into a few of the risk factors above, consult with Dr. Siddiq about getting a screening.
 These symptoms are in order of how common they are, with the most common at the top: